 Indaba: Refused to ever hire an "IT guy" or otherwise invest in in-house servers and technology.
 Global Integrity was doing cloud computing before most people had heard of the term.
 In 2006 helped to design MAGIC (Multi-user Access to Global Integrity Content), the organization's second-generation cloud-based data gathering and reporting system.
 This was replaced in 2009 with Indaba, which was designed as a software-as-a-service to be used by a wide range of organizations beyond Global Integrity.

-Moving to R4D: In late-2014 I made a bittersweet career transition and left Global Integrity to join the Results for Development Institute, where I continue to work on my core issues of government transparency and accountability.
+Moving to R4D: In late-2014 I made a bittersweet career transition and left Global Integrity to join Results for Development, where I continue to work on my core issues of government transparency and accountability across health, education, and nutrition.
 You can read plenty of details about the happy transition here, here, and here.

 Things I obsess over and waste time on: mobile devices and mobile operating systems; the National Football League (decreasingly); professional cycling (increasingly).